Daisy McCrackin

-Daisy McCrackin (born November 12, 1979) is an American actress and singer-songwriter.
+Daisy McCrackin (born November 12, 1979) is an American actress.

-Biography
+Early life

 McCrackin was born in Marin County, California, and raised in San Francisco.

+Career

-She made her film debut in the 2001 straight-to-video movie A Crack in the Floor co-starring Mario Lopez.
-Since then she has appeared in television series such as Cold Case, Angel and The Division and movies such as Hollywood Horror, 3000 Miles to Graceland, Halloween: Resurrection (2002) and starred in the controversial film Love and Suicide (2005).
+She made her film debut in the 2001 straight-to-video film A Crack in the Floor co-starring Mario Lopez.
+She has appeared in television series, such as Cold Case, Angel, and The Division, and films such as Hollywood Horror, 3000 Miles to Graceland, Halloween: Resurrection (2002), and Love and Suicide (2005).
 She wrote the soundtrack and starred in the 2009 short film Till Death Do Us Part.
 Mica Film released this debut recording, Till Death Do Us Part, engineered by Steve Muhic in August 2009.
 Aeronaut Records followed with her EP release of The Rodeo Grounds in November 2009.
 She appeared in the 2011 film adaptation of Atlas Shrugged.